Amplitude: Peak amplitude

 In audio system measurements, telecommunications and others where the measurand is a signal that swings above and below a reference value but is not sinusoidal, peak amplitude is often used.
 If the reference is zero, this is the maximum absolute value of the signal; if the reference is a mean value (DC component), the peak amplitude is the maximum absolute value of the difference from that reference.

 Peak-to-peak amplitude

-Peak-to-peak amplitude (abbreviated p–p or PtP or PtoP) is the change between peak (highest amplitude value) and trough (lowest amplitude value, which can be negative).
+Peak-to-peak amplitude (abbreviated p–p or PtP or PtoP) is the change between peak (highest signal value) and trough (lowest signal value, which can be negative).
 With appropriate circuitry, peak-to-peak amplitudes of electric oscillations can be measured by meters or by viewing the waveform on an oscilloscope.
 Peak-to-peak is a straightforward measurement on an oscilloscope, the peaks of the waveform being easily identified and measured against the graticule.
 This remains a common way of specifying amplitude, but sometimes other measures of amplitude are more appropriate.
+When applied to voltages, it is often denoted V_{pp}.